aitoroses/simplifying-bpm-architecture/simplifying-bpm-architecture.md

 BPM tried to solve this problem by doing some things graphically, at least to enable the understanding of business people of what an application is designed to act like.

-They removed the writing of a lot of unfamiliar syntax for non developer people and replaced it with draggind a dropping some symbols into the screen to tell the computer what to do.
+They removed the writing of a lot of unfamiliar syntax for non developer people and replaced it with dragging a dropping some symbols into the screen to tell the computer what to do.
 This is actually another way of coding but it's disguised.

 Let's be pragmatic, it's imposible to replace the entire possible combinations of code that could be written with a bunch of symbols, that's simply unrealistic.
 You can rely on BPM to define state transitions but, at the end of the day any other activity will require to write code to perform custom tasks.